rajis31/revtech/Readme.md

-Sample website built using React, CSS, JS, and Bootstrap.
-The website is a front end display with the except of the chat bot and subscription that works with a API via Axios.
+Startup website built using React, CSS, JS, and Bootstrap.
+The website is purely a front end display built out of pure love for web development.